On the Fundamental Limit of the Stochastic Gradient Identification Algorithm Under Non-Persistent Excitation: Mathematical Framework

 Note that

-Multiplying both sides of (\ref{x_n splitting the term 2}) by \(\phi_i^\top\) gives
+Multiplying both sides of (\ref{eq:x-n-splitting-term-2}) by \(\phi_j^\top\) gives

-Since \(\phi_l^\top x_l = u_l\), we define a strictly lower-triangular matrix \(C\) by
+Since \(\phi_l^\top x_l = \beta_l\), we define a strictly lower-triangular matrix \(C\) by

-By construction, we have the matrix identity:
+By construction, we have the matrix identity

-\begin{remark} The matrix \(C\) encodes the \textit{inter-temporal correlation structure} of the regressor sequence, i.e. it quantifies how much information each new regressor \(\phi_i\) shares with previous regressors \(\phi_l, l < j\).
-The strictly lower-triangular structure reflects the causal nature of time: future regressors cannot influence past ones.
-The matrix identity reveals that the initial projection error \(v_j\) equals the concurrent projection error \(u_j\) minus a correction term that accounts for how much the state has evolved due to previous updates. \end{remark}
+\begin{remark} The matrix \(C\) encodes the \textit{intertemporal correlation structure} of the regressor sequence, i.e., it quantifies how much information each new regressor \(\phi_j\) shares with previous regressors \(\phi_l\), \(l < j\).
+The strictly lower-triangular structure reflects the causal nature of time: future regressors cannot affect past ones.
+The matrix identity reveals that the initial projection error \(\alpha_j\) equals the current projection error \(\beta_j\) plus a correction term that accounts for how much the state has evolved due to previous updates. \end{remark}

-Set \(\Lambda = \mathrm{diag}(\ldots,\sqrt{\mu_j},\ldots)\), then
+Set \(\Lambda = \mathrm{diag}(\ldots,\sqrt{\mu_j},\ldots)\).
+Then